colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 ## A clue

 I noticed that throughout the code, errors actually got output to the system log.
 Maybe that could point me in the right direction.
-Lo and behold...
+I opened up the logs and immediately found these lines.

 ```
 Too large attrlist (262208): Numerical result out of range